sebokgyul/dc-motor-speed-controller/README.md

 make test
 ```

 The motor model is intentionally simple.
+AI was used to assist with tests and documentation.